markalanrichards/our-privacy/phe-oneyou/privacy_and_cookies.md

 ## But this isn't true

-On their site is still evidence of it loading Facebook, it loads third parties cookie before consent is even granted and the consent it demnads does not match the statement they've made.
+On their site is still evidence of it loading Facebook, it loads third parties cookie before consent is even granted and the consent it demands does not match the statement they've made.

 ## Video of what their site does
 <video width="1280" height="1024" controls>